izayoi-ami/inginious-nginx/README.md

-# inginious-nginx
+# INGInious Nginx Configure file

-INGInious Nginx configure
+An example of INGInious Nginx configure